Workday/vizzy-android-lib/README.md

 ## Configuration

-Add the following to your build.gradle:
+The library uses a custom Test Runner that requires some parameters, you can configure it all on the build.gradle:

 ```groovy
 android {